Currently there is no Trial / Demo / Free version of FlexPack.

-In most cases the wallcutter feature will cut openings in groups and in raw geometry without any issues, just like it works on components, but… there are cases where it is best to stick with components to be on the safe side!
+In most cases the wallcutter feature will cut openings in groups and in raw geometry without any issues, just like it works on walls that are enclosed within components, but… there are cases where it is best to stick with components, just to be on the safe side!

 Example 1 - A wall of raw geometry: If you place a wallcutter window onto raw geometry, then select all the raw geometry and the window, and make a component our of them (so now the window is inside the new component, placed within the raw geometry).
 Then make a copy of this new component.
 If you move the window in the original component everything will be fine.
 If you move the window within the copy… the first face will be cut, and the second will fail.
 Removing Cuts, then making the window or wall unique, and then refreshing… sometimes will work, and sometimes it won’t.